skimskimskim/A3/README.md

 A3 is an autonomous and adaptive slot allocation scheme that adjusts the number of slots per slotframe responding to varying traffic loads.

-A3 source code location: ./core/net/mac/tsch/
+A3 source code location: ./core/net/mac/tsch/  and  ./apps/alice/

 A3 example code location: ./examples/ipv6/rpl-udp-alice-log/